Research Feed

 Openness Conscientiousness Extraversion Agreeableness Neuroticism

-Prinzie et al. · Journal of personality and social psychology · January 2009
+Allen et al. · Journal of Personality and Social Psychology · January 2025

 RESEARCH